0day-ci/linux/Documentation/scheduler/sched-energy.rst

     find_energy_efficient_cpu() will first look for the CPUs with the maximum spare capacity in the two performance domains.
 In this example, CPU1 and CPU3.
-Then it will estimate the energy of the system if P was placed on either of them, and check if that would save some energy compared to leaving P on CPU0.
+Then it will estimate the energy of the system if :math:`P` was placed on either of them, and check if that would save some energy compared to leaving :math:`P` on CPU0.
 EAS assumes that OPPs follow utilization (which is coherent with the behaviour of the schedutil CPUFreq governor, see Section 6. for more details on this topic).

     **Case 1.
 P is migrated to CPU1**::